Fred-Bred/aml_project_2023/README.md

 # Project Context
 This project was conducted as a Group Exam Assignment for the Course Advanced Machine Learning at the IT University of Copenhagen in the Fall Semester 2023.
 The Project was graded 10 (B).
-The main branch contains the submitted exam material.
+This repo contains the submitted exam material.

 Equal Contributors are: